MiniFate/MiniFate/_chapters/04-dice-and-points.md

   Each PC has three consequence slots, valued 2, 4, and 6.
 - Be out of the fight. {% comment %} Should you have to write an aspect for this? {% endcomment %}

-"Out of the fight" doesn't typically mean "dead"---many classic stories have the hero or villain meet an apparent end only to show up at an opportune moment.
-But it does mean the PC takes no more actions for the rest of the scene.

 ### Compels {% comment %} TODO #59 Write compels: https://github.com/MiniFate/MiniFate/issues/59 {% endcomment %}

 Sometimes the GM will come up with a fun twist that makes a PC's life